HL7/davinci-pcde/input/pagecontent/spec.md

 Multiple sections are allowed so that separate narratives can be used to group resources that are related together.
 Narrative-only sections can be used to convey information for which no discrete data exists or is relevant.

 #### Additional Notes
+1. The exchanges covered by this implementation guide are subject to appropriate regulation regarding operations and consent, including HIPAA and 42CFR Part II privacy standards.
+The entities participating in these exchanges should be familiar with and adhere to these and other relevant regulatory requirements.

-1. At the moment, this IG is quite flexible with how information is encoded.
+2. At the moment, this IG is quite flexible with how information is encoded.
 Future versions of this IG will likely impose additional expectations, at least for certain types of conditions/therapies, as it becomes more obvious where additional interoperability requirements can result in less manual effort/reduced time in processing transitions in coverage.

-2. The US Core profiles impose terminology expectations that reflect commonly used clinical terminologies.
+3. The US Core profiles impose terminology expectations that reflect commonly used clinical terminologies.
 These may not always align with commonly used billing codes.
 While billing codes may be sent as well (as additional translations), payers SHALL translate to the appropriate clinical terminology (e.g. SNOMED CT) in order to comply with the US Core profiles if an appropriate code exists in the US Core value set.

-3. The Coverage Transition document structure is open-ended.
+4. The Coverage Transition document structure is open-ended.
 Additional sections and sub-sections are permitted and additional data elements (including extensions) are permitted as part of the document instance.
 Additional elements should never be used in place of 'standard' elements, but can be sent in addition to provide additional context to systems that understand the additional discrete data.
 All important information should be reflected in the resource narrative (text) elements and/or in the section.text elements.